 A meta-analysis of 9 trials and 9,871 participants found composite gallbladder and biliary disease significantly associated with tirzepatide compared to placebo.
 The 10 mg dose showed the highest risk for the composite gallbladder endpoint.
 Cholelithiasis (gallstones) alone did not reach statistical significance (Frontiers, 2023).

 Rapid weight loss is the primary driver.
 When the body mobilizes stored fat quickly, the liver excretes more cholesterol into bile, increasing gallstone formation.
-This risk applies to any intervention that produces rapid weight loss, not just tirzepatide.
+This risk applies to any intervention producing rapid weight loss, not just tirzepatide.

-Symptoms to watch: right upper abdominal pain radiating to the shoulder, nausea and vomiting after fatty meals, and fever with jaundice (yellowing of skin and eyes).
+Symptoms: right upper abdominal pain radiating to the shoulder, nausea and vomiting after fatty meals, and fever with jaundice.
 These warrant urgent medical evaluation.

 Pancreatitis (Below 0.2%)

 The same meta-analysis found no significant increase in pancreatitis with tirzepatide versus all control groups.
-The incidence remained below 0.2% across the entire SURMOUNT and SURPASS trial programs (Frontiers, 2023).
+Incidence remained below 0.2% across the entire SURMOUNT and SURPASS trial programs (Frontiers, 2023).

-A separate analysis of pancreatic safety showed that tirzepatide actually preserved islet cell function in type 2 diabetes patients, with no evidence of pancreatic damage (PMC, 2024).
-Report severe, persistent abdominal pain radiating to the back to your prescriber immediately, as pancreatitis remains a theoretical class concern for all GLP-1 receptor agonists.
+A separate analysis of pancreatic safety showed tirzepatide actually preserved islet cell function in type 2 diabetes patients, with no evidence of pancreatic damage (PMC, 2024).
+Report severe, persistent abdominal pain radiating to the back to your prescriber immediately.

 Thyroid C-Cell Tumors (Rodent Data Only)

 Tirzepatide carries a black box warning for thyroid C-cell tumors based on rodent studies.
 In rats, GLP-1 receptor agonists caused dose-dependent, duration-dependent C-cell hyperplasia and medullary thyroid carcinoma (MTC).
-Human relevance is unknown because human thyroid C-cells express far fewer GLP-1 receptors than rodent C-cells.
+Human relevance is unknown: human thyroid C-cells express far fewer GLP-1 receptors than rodent C-cells.

 Tirzepatide is contraindicated in patients with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
-No case of MTC has been attributed to tirzepatide in human clinical trials or post-marketing surveillance.
+No case of MTC has been attributed to tirzepatide in human clinical trials or post-marketing surveillance (Jastreboff et al., NEJM, 2022).

 Acute kidney injury (AKI) signals appear in the FAERS database, primarily linked to dehydration from severe GI symptoms (vomiting, diarrhea).
 The FAERS analysis found renal signals consistent with volume depletion rather than direct nephrotoxicity (Healthcare, 2025).